carlossss111/OpenGLBall/README.md

 The project is organised with CMake version >= 3.22.
 It can be compiled with gcc or msvc.
 The executable will be built as `${project_root}/build/Graphics[.exe]`.

+The code primarily developed on a Linux system and is occasionally tested on a Windows VM.

 ### Windows
-Open in Visual Studio 2022 and press F7 ('Build All').
+Open in Visual Studio 2022 with the C++ extension installed and press F7 ('Build All').

 ### Linux
 ```